itschaindev/itschaindev.github.io/_posts/2024-01-04-temporal-fallacy.md

 ## Black Holes & Gravity

 Black holes are particularly interesting!
-According to relativity, time slows down the closer you approach a black hole or anything with more gravity.
+According to relativity, time slows down as closer you approach a black hole or anything with more gravity.
 Time would move slower for a satellite orbiting closer to sun.
-Heck, even our geostationery satellites experience the time dilation effect compared to the surface level.
+Heck, even our geostationery satellites experience the time dilation effect compared to the surface of earth.
 GPS systems account for that and adjusts it to not affect the accuracy.

 This is ofcourse, relative to some frame of reference.
 For the person closer to black hole, the "*tick-tick-tick...*" will still be the same.
 So, what does it mean to say time slows down?